caciotto/Smart-Agricolture-Device/README.md

 	You will find the Python code on the Framework.py file The drivers to upload on the Picoboard for the SGP30 Air Sensor are in the sgp30.py file

+Wiring solutions:
+You will find the wiring solutions in the attached images.